Start the project – Plone deployment

 make stack-status

-Initially, the Frontend may display an (unhealthy) status due to the absence of a created Plone site.
+Initially, the frontend may display an (unhealthy) status due to the absence of a created Plone site.

-Initiate a new Plone site within the Docker Compose Stack by executing:
+Initiate a new Plone site within the Docker Compose stack by executing:

 make stack-create-site

-Re-run make stack-status, and both Backend and Frontend should now display a (healthy) status.
+Re-run make stack-status, and both backend and frontend should now display a (healthy) status.

-Accessing the Site#
+Accessing the site#

-Your website is accessible at http://ploneconf2024.localhost.
+Your website is accessible at http://ploneconf2025.localhost.

-Accessing the site at http://ploneconf2024.localhost
+Accessing the site at `http://ploneconf2025.localhost`

-Accessing the site at http://ploneconf2024.localhost#
+Accessing the site at http://ploneconf2025.localhost#

-Updating the Codebase#
+Updating the code base#

 For codebase modifications, re-run make stack-start to rebuild the affected containers, ensuring your site's behavior aligns with the updates.